China's factory, retail sectors shine as trade tensions thaw

 Soft patches were also seen in the property sector, once a bright spot in the economy.

-Real estate investment growth marked its weakest pace in nearly a year while new home prices rose at their slowest pace in nearly two years in November.
+Real estate investment growth marked its weakest pace in nearly a year while new home prices rose at their slowest pace in nearly three years in November.

-(This story refiles to correct milestone for home prices in last paragraph to nearly two years, not three)

 Reporting by Kevin Yao and Stella Qiu; Editing by Sam Holmes